Seen on:

 Why was this?

-Was it because you had two undefeated fighters fighting for the championship of the world?
+Was it because you had two undefeated fighters fighting for the world’s championship?
 Partially.

 But the main reason was that one was black and the other was white.